687000/HelloWorld/README.md

 - User can view the SVG content once draw an element
 - User can put the SVG in the SVG text area and click the apply button to show the SVG content in the draw pad
 - User can download SVG

-- Bug: unable to select if drawing out of canvas